epplugins/moodle-gradeexport_profiles/README.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](README-es.md)

-It's a fork of ```gradeexport_ods``` that let's the user manage profiles to store user selections when exporting grades.
+It's a fork of ```gradeexport_ods``` that lets the user manage profiles to store user selections when exporting grades.

 When a user exports grades, her selections of items and options are lost.
 The standard export plugins will present all grade items selected and a default selection of options each time.